andrew/ultimate-awesome/README.md

 - [Awesome-Visual-Object-Tracking](https://github.com/Xuchen-Li/Awesome-Visual-Object-Tracking) - A visual object tracking paper list, articles related to visual object tracking have been documented.
 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [belajar-ngoding-bhs-indo](https://github.com/amuritna/belajar-ngoding-bhs-indo) - "Awesome list" of Indonesian programming resources. / Daftar bahan belajar pemrograman berbahasa Indonesia.
+- [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources for OpenSearch.
+Maintained by the folks @ BigData Boutique (makers of Pulse AI SRE for OpenSearch).
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [awesome-flutter](https://github.com/Cyanhall/awesome-flutter) - Better Awesome Flutter List with 🔥Stars  🌐Dependent Packages 📝Last Commit.
 - [Awesome-Domain-Adaptation](https://github.com/jarvisWang0903/Awesome-Domain-Adaptation) - :sunglasses: A curated list of domain adaptation papers,  datasets and other resources.